paullegrand/docs/tutorial/configure.md

 By default you’ll land on the System Report.
 These are key details about your Craft install, and while we’re here it’s a good idea to make sure that each of the items under “Requirements” has a green check mark next to it.
 If anything there does not have a green check mark, choose the “i” icon to see more information and see if it’s something you’re able to adjust and meet that requirement.

-We won’t be using these utilities so you can skip ahead if you’d rather:
+We won’t be using these utilities so you can skip ahead if you’d rather.
+But here’s a quick look at what they do:

 - Updates will list software updates that are available for Craft CMS and any installed plugins.
 - PHP Info lists exhaustive details about your environment’s PHP configuration that can be useful for troubleshooting.